VAD-GS: Visibility-Aware Densification for 3D Gaussian Splatting in Dynamic Urban Scenes: Methodology

 After identifying instances with unreliable structures, the corresponding voxels along with available views can be retrieved using the rasterized index map.
 To ensure reliable geometry reconstruction via MVS, it is essential to select a representative subset of views that provides strong geometric constraints.
 Although consecutive video frames captured by a single camera can provide sufficient overlap for 3D reconstruction in static scenes \cite{cheng2024gaussianpro}, their performance deteriorates in driving scenarios due to the existence of both dynamic objects and continuous ego-motion.
 These factors necessitate sufficient frustum overlap and strong stereo constraints, which can only be achieved by selecting views from different cameras and timestamps.
 To this end, we define the following score:

-to quantify the geometric diversity between a pair of views, where $\boldsymbol{d}_{R}$ and $\boldsymbol{d}_{S}$ are column vectors that store the distances from $N$ voxels visible in both reference and supporting views to their respective viewpoints, $\boldsymbol{t}= (t_x, t_y, t_z)^\top$ denotes the relative translation between the two views, and $\theta$ represents the angular difference between their orientations.
+to quantify the geometric diversity between a pair of views, where $\boldsymbol{d}_{R}$ and $\boldsymbol{d}_{S}$ are column vectors that store the distances from $N$ voxels visible in both reference and supporting views to their respective viewpoints, $\boldsymbol{t}= (t_x, t_y, t_z)^\top$ denotes the relative translation between the two views, $\epsilon$ ensures numerical stability, and $\theta$ represents the angular difference between their orientations.
 Higher scores are achieved when voxels are denser and closer to both views, lateral variations are greater, longitudinal displacements are minimal, and orientation differences are larger.
-In contrast, lower scores result under opposite conditions.
+In contrast, lower scores result under opposite conditions, implying fewer stereo cues.
 Diverse supporting views selected based on this score are subsequently utilized for MVS reconstruction.
+To balance information diversity and computational cost, a top-$k$ subset is selected for each reference view via \eqref{eq.diversity}.
+Pairwise diversity among the supporting views is also considered to avoid overly similar viewpoints.